christianThardy/christianThardy.github.io/tom-interpretability.md

         - Keys match 8.1's queries with heavy emphasis on where Mark moved the cat simultaneously emphasizing John's actions pre-post moving, and on his state when searching for the cat
           - Values settling on when Mark moved the cat and when Mark goes to work

-      - 15.0 forms strong "self-composition” induction pattern across enitre sequence
+      - 15.0 forms strong induction pattern
-        - Queries its keys, induction pattern attends to previous tokens, emphasizing both subject's location changes (work/school)
+        - Queries keys of 12.2, induction pattern attends to previous tokens, emphasizing both subject's location changes (work/school)
-          - 15.0 keys attend to its queries, induction pattern emphasizing both subject's location changes (work/school)
+          - 15.0 keys attend to its values, induction pattern emphasizing both subject's location changes (work/school)

       - 15.0 queries keys of 14.2, keys attending to John initially putting the cat on the basket, correlating with 15.0 simultaneously querying the inital state, each subjects perspective, emphasizing John and Mark's initial actions (cat on basket/cat off basket)
         - Keys attend to values, (`Mark leaves the room and goes to work.
 John comes back from school and enters the room`) high correlation to John's initial location change of the cat and Mark's actions